Soft and sweet Pumpkin Chocolate Chip Scones loaded with pumpkin, cinnamon spice, chocolate chips, and drizzled with maple cream cheese frosting!

 - 1/2 cup pumpkin puree

 - 1 egg

 - 2 teaspoon vanilla

 - 4 cups powdered sugar

 - 1/2 teaspoon maple extract (you can sub vanilla extract in a pinch)

 Preheat oven to 400 degrees.
 Line a large baking sheet or two small baking sheets with parchment paper or lightly grease with cooking spray.

-To make the dough for the scones, whisk the flour, sugar, baking powder, baking soda, salt, cinnamon, and pumpkin pie spice together.
+To make the dough for the scones, whisk the flour, sugar, baking powder, salt, cinnamon, and pumpkin pie spice together.